JanEGerken/ms-in-dnns/lecture_d/assignment_d.md

 3. Re-sample the **training** data by repeating the high-income examples until there are equally many high-income and low-income examples.
 To this end, write a class `ResampledDataset` which takes a dataset as the only argument to its constructor and inherits from `torch.utils.data.Dataset`.
 The samples should be randomly shuffled.
 There is a test of for this class in `test_assignment_d.py`.

-For all the new training options you add to your model, make the additional hyperparameters `argarse` arguments with default values corresponding to the previous behaviour.
+For all the new training options you add to your model, make the additional hyperparameters `argparse` arguments with default values corresponding to the previous behaviour.
 Discuss the results of trying out the different strategies and compare how well they worked.

 Summarize your work in a [Weights and Biases Report](https://docs.wandb.ai/guides/reports).
 Create a report, publish it to your project and then save it as a PDF.
 These reports also allow you to add